WuBingzheng/memleax/README.md

 KNOWN BUGS:

 - `memleax` may crash the target program on detaching, if the program is multi-thread.
-I will fix it later.
+  I can not figure out how to detach multi-thread process.
+Any help?

 ## how it works